-Instead of temperature simulations, PPD simulations can be used with the following thresholds: PPD<10% corresponds to 26°C, PPD<15% corresponds to 27°C and PPD<20% corresponds to 28°C. Simulations must be done in accordance with EN ISO 7730, and parameters in the appendix Parameters for thermal comfort simulation should be used.
+\ Instead of temperature simulations, PPD simulations can be used with the following thresholds: PPD<10% corresponds to 26°C, PPD<15% corresponds to 27°C and PPD<20% corresponds to 28°C. Simulations must be done in accordance with EN ISO 7730, and parameters in Appendix 13 should be used.

-- Description/motivation of how the rooms that risk overheating was chosen. - Calculations of the average operative indoor temperature for the chosen rooms, based on dynamic simulations. - Drawings of the buildings indicating the chosen rooms.
+- Description/motivation of how the rooms that risk overheating were chosen. - Calculations of the average operative indoor temperature for the chosen rooms, based on dynamic simulations. - ☐ Drawings of the buildings indicating the chosen rooms.